licky-licky/toji-no-miko-translations/docs/Revue_Stage_Girls_and_Toji_no_Miko.md

 **Hiyori:** Did you say something, Hikari?
 **Hikari:** ...I didn't say anything.
 **Kanami:** Come on, let's go ask everyone to start collecting Suzudaru Cats from the aradama!
-[WARNING.
-I didn't actually roll Mai so I only ever happened to see part 1]

-**Stage Girl Mai:** Start: Two Triangles
-**Kanami:** I can't wait to spar with all these stage girls!
-If I miss this, I'll never get another chance.
-**Kanami:** You know, I've wanted to spar with them ever since we came here and saw them fighting those aradama.
-**Mai:** You said the same thing back when you first saw Hiyori-chan at the tournament, didn't you, Kanami-chan.
-**Kanami:** Ehehe.
-**Hiyori:** You did?
-Though it sounds just like something you'd do.
-**Kanami:** Ah, Hiyori-chan.
-What's up?
-**Hiyori:** What do you mean, "What's up?"
-You're the one who said to meet here so we can spar now.
-**Kanami:** Oh yeah!
-Then, let's get right to it, Hiyori-chan!
-I'll catch up with you later, Mai-chan~.
-**Mai:** Okay.
-Be sure not to get hurt, you two.
-**Mai:** ......
-**Mahiru:** Mai-chan?
-**Mai:** Tsuyuzaki-san?
-Did you need something?
-**Mahiru:** Nothing in particular, but I was watching you with Kanami-chan.
-You seem close.
-**Mai:** We sure are.
-As soon as we met in middle school, we were fast friends.
-We often spend time together, in classes and the dorms.
-**Mahiru:** Just like Karen-chan and I. Since the start of high school, we've always been together as roommates!
-Though now there's three of us, since Hikari-chan moved in.
-**Mahiru:** What about Hiyori-chan?
-Her uniform is different, so she's from a different school, isn't she?
-**Mai:** We got to know Hiyori-chan during an incident at the tournament in our second year, and we've been friends ever since.
-**Mai:** It all started with Kanami-chan befriending Hiyori-chan.
-**Mahiru:** So that's what happened.
-**Kanami:** Mai-chaaan, Tsuyuzaki-saaan!
-There's some aradama, so come over here!
-**Mai:** We should go.
-**Mahiru:** Okay!
-**Aradama:** GGGIIII!
-**Mai:** Tsuyuzaki-san, one of the aradama went that way!
-Could you get it!
-**Aradama:** GGIIIII!
-**Mahiru:** It's a little...
-Scary, but I'll do it!
-**Mahiru:** EIIIIIII!!
-**Mahiru:** There!
-Home run!
-**Mahiru:** It looks like we just finished cleaning up the aradama too.
-**Mai:** The aradama's really gone...
-You're incredible, Mahiru-san.
-**Mahiru:** It sort of looked like a ball, so I just gave it a good whack on reflex.
-**Mai:** That was only your reflexes...?
-**Mai:** And not just that, but how you casually twirled around that weapon of yours like a baton as you fought...
-**Mai:** The way you moved...
-I think I could use it as reference in future fights.
-**Mahiru:** It's sort of embarrassing hearing you talk like that, Mai-chan.
-**Mahiru:** But, would it really be helpful learning from me?
-**Mai:** I'd like to give it a try.
-Will you teach me how?
-**Mahiru:** Mmm, but even if I teach you how to twirl a baton, it's not very useful for fighting, is it?
-I just somehow make it work...
-**Mahiru:** I know!
-Mai-chan, could we try training like we're really fighting?
-**Mai:** Of course, if that's alright with you.
-**Mahiru:** Then, let's do it over there.
-**Mahiru:** I love the shining stage, but I love seeing you shine even more.
-I want to dance with you forever, in a duet going round and round.
-99th generation, Tsuyuzaki Mahiru.
-**Mai:** That line just now had such a stylish ring to it.
-**Mahiru:** Ehehe, thank you.
-It makes me happy, hearing you say that.
-I get the feeling we're sort of alike, Mai-chan.
-**Mai:** We're alike?
-**Mahiru:** But we can talk about that after!
-**Mahiru:** Fighting might be more of your specialty, but come try me, Mai-chan!
-**Mai:** Here I come!
-**Mahiru:** Ah, but I would appreciate it if you go a little easy on me after all.